ben-jacobson/nes_emulator/README.md

 - C++ 17, to be compiled with G++
 - SDL Version 2.0.14
-- For Windows, the SDL.dll files.
-Either place these in the same directory as the exe, or alternatively place the 32 bit DLL into your /System32 folder and the 64 bit DLL into the Syswow64 folder
+- For Windows, the 32 bit version of SDL.dll.
+Place this into the same directory as nes_emulator.exe.
+Alternatively, you can place this into 32 bit DLL into your /System32 folder and the 64 bit DLL into the Syswow64 folder however I have noticed issues when doing this.
+If the application first encounters the 64 bit version in it's path, it can crash on startup.
+Therefore try to avoid doing this for the time being.

 # Compile instructions